JesperDramsch/phd-thesis/methods-theory/index.rst

 .. has_math: yes
 .. _sec:theory:

-This thesis applies ml methods to 4D seismic data.
+This thesis applies machine learning methods to 4D seismic data.
 In this chapter I introduce 4D seismic concepts and the motivation to acquire and analyze 4D seismic data.
 I go on to introduce machine learning and review the development of machine learning in itself and in the field of geoscience.
-The focus on this thesis is on nns, particularly dl to geophysical problems.
-Considering recent developments in computer vision, a focus on cnns, the developments and break-throughs of this type of nn and the innovations that lead to the recent adoption of ml in geoscience are explored in a published book chapter, reprinted here.
+The focus on this thesis is on neural networks, particularly dl to geophysical problems.
+Considering recent developments in computer vision, a focus on convolutional neural networks, the developments and break-throughs of this type of neural network and the innovations that lead to the recent adoption of machine learning in geoscience are explored in a published book chapter, reprinted here.

 4D seismic